 Willing to abide by all Veterans House guidelines

-What does the Veterans House provide?
+What does the Veteran House provide?

 Each guest room is outfitted with bed and bath linens, cable television and wireless internet.
 There are a few rooms that have two twin or queen size beds but the majority have just one queen.
 A twin size air mattress is available if needed.
 All cleaning and laundry supplies are provided.
 Free parking is located onsite and transportation to/from the VA Medical Center is available during the week via our shuttle service.

 This program was made possible by a generous grant from the Lilly Endowment and from donations by many service and community organizations who wanted to support our Veterans.
-There is no cost to the Veteran or family member to stay at the Veterans House but donations are accepted and appreciated.
+There is no cost to the Veteran or family member to stay at the Veteran House but donations are accepted and appreciated.

-The Veterans House relies heavily on donations to cover our programming needs and expenses.
+The Veteran House relies heavily on donations to cover our programming needs and expenses.
 You can help out by making either a monetary or in-kind donation.
 A non-profit organization, Indy Vet House, Inc., also receives donations.

 You can also help out by volunteering your time and talents at the Veterans House.
 For information on volunteer opportunities and how to go about becoming a volunteer, please contact VA Voluntary Service (see below).